buzztiaan/openwrt-pxa-target/README.md

 # openwrt-pxa-target
 This target feed adds support for the Zipit Z2 (pxa) platform to openwrt.
 It has been tested with openwrt trunk as of commit [1e22c9b9eb691878156dfe32fb1e117737f1d248](https://github.com/openwrt/openwrt/commit/1e22c9b9eb691878156dfe32fb1e117737f1d248) (Wed Apr 27 2016)

+## Pre-Built Package Repository
+Pre-compiled rootfs and packages are available.
+See the [Wiki](https://github.com/openwrt-zipit/openwrt-pxa-target/wiki) for more information about installation and general usage.

 ## Prerequisites
 See the [OpenWrt Wiki page](https://wiki.openwrt.org/doc/howto/buildroot.exigence) for host system prerequisites